orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

 # Scope and Exclusion

 **In-Scope:**
-- Writing a program:
-   - Includes coding logs and Quality Assurance (QA) reports
-   - Read in the raw data
+- Writing a program to read in and analyze the synthetic data
-   - Select a set of variables to keep
-   - Report on the data
-   - Subsetting of the L&D records
-   - Flag variables specified in deliverables
-   - Aggregate the data
-   - Pass the data on to visualization
+- Creating the report to visualize the data to our client's specifications
-- Create the report
 - Establishing relevant coding norms and data platforms for Orchid

 **Out-of-Scope:**